There are many fantastic, adventurous things to do in Knysna and on the Garden Route: it’d be a pity to miss this part of South Africa.

 Knysna Lagoon can only be visited by boat, on a tour that gives insights on the incredible biodiversity of this part of South Africa.
 Living in the lagoon there are several macro species, which include the endangered Knysna seahorse.

 These are some of the best tours of Knysna Lagoon:

-If you are up for some sports, kayak, sail and even stand up paddle board around the lagoon is what to do in Knysna.
+If you are up for some sports, kayak, sail and even SUP around the lagoon is what to do in Knysna.

 Go sailing (preferably at sunset)